 Our surfcam page has been upgraded to allow viewing on smartphones and tablets!

-For up-to-date news and what's happening at CCSC, go to our
+For up-to-date news and what's happening at CCSC, please visit our members-only Facebook page.

 Facebook group page.

 “Puerto Rico, my heart’s devotion— I can’t wait to get back in the ocean!”
 If you know West Side Story, then you know that I have changed the lyrics to the song because I certainly do NOT want it to “sink back in the ocean” as they sing in the movie.

 My love affair with Puerto Rico is a direct result of my membership in CCSC.
 It all began at the very first reunion party that Laura and I attended at Karen and Hal’s house back in 2010.
 Their future son‐in‐law, Adam Collias, had recently returned from a surf trip to Rincon and planted the seed of an alternative to Costa Rica.
 Within a couple months, Laura and I went to PR for the first time and, guided by Adam’s input, we had a fantastic first experience.
 Since then we have returned nearly every year.

 Laura recognized that PR offered some attractions that the non ‐surfing spouses might enjoy, and with that in mind she put together a trip that had “something for everyone.”
 We spent the first two nights in Old San Juan, a cruise destination and tourist ‐friendly location with its many restaurants, bars, shops and historic points of interest.
 After a leisurely first day, we got in high gear on day‐2—heading off to hike in the only rain forest in the US territories, followed by lunch and a sunset kayaking trip out into a bioluminescent bay on the eastern side of the island.